hibeekaey/open-source-project-generator/docs/CI_TESTING.md

 - Use `make test` for all testing
 - Remove CI-specific test workflows
-- Update IDE configurations to use unified commands
+- Update IDE configurations to use comprehensive commands
 - Revise development documentation

 ## Support